lardbit/nefarious/README.md

 It aims to combine features of [Sonarr](https://github.com/Sonarr/Sonarr/), [Radarr](https://github.com/Radarr/Radarr) and [Ombi](https://github.com/tidusjar/Ombi).

-It uses [Jackett](https://github.com/Jackett/Jackett/) under the hood and expects [Transmission](https://transmissionbt.com/) to be running somewhere.
-It actually includes transmission but I suggest using [docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn) for a version built to run behind a VPN.
+It uses [Jackett](https://github.com/Jackett/Jackett/) and [Transmission](https://transmissionbt.com/) under the hood.
+Jackett searches for torrents and Transmission does the downloading.

 Features:
 - [x] Search TV